dcppc/2018-august-workshop/docs/index.md

 ### New Section!
 Tourists activities

-Wether you are in town for a few extra days or just one night, [here is a comprehensive list](./tourism.md) of places to see and things to do in Chicago.
+Whether you are in town for a few extra days or just one night, [here is a comprehensive list](./tourism.md) of places to see and things to do in Chicago.

 #### About the venue